-Australian Learning Group Pty Limited (ALG) was founded by Matthew Smith and Margaret Armstrong in February 2005 to acquire the business of the NSW School of Massage.
+Australian Learning Group Pty Limited (ALG) was founded by Mr Matthew David Smith and Ms Margaret Elizabeth Armstrong in February 2005 to acquire the business of the NSW School of Massage.
 The NSW School of Massage had been operating since 1985 as a respected provider of non-accredited education in the field of massage to the domestic student market.

 ALG attained registration as a registered training organisation (RTO) in August 2005, enabling it to issue nationally recognised qualifications in accordance with the Australian Qualifications Framework (AQF).
+It is currently registered until March 2023.

 In 2008 ALG established the Australian College of Sport and Fitness to broaden its course offering into the field of sport and fitness.
-Shortly after this, ALG attained registration on the Commonwealth Register for Institutions and Courses to Overseas Students (CRICOS) enabling it to commence offering its courses to the international student market.
+Shortly after this ALG attained registration on the Commonwealth Register for Institutions and Courses for Overseas Students (CRICOS) enabling it to commence offering its courses to the international student market.

-More recently in 2015, ALG established the Australian College of Dance to further broaden its course offering into the field of dance teaching.
+More recently in 2015 ALG established the Australian College of Dance to further broaden its course offering into the field of dance teaching.

-ALG is a leading provider of education to the international student market in its areas of focus, with approved CRICOS capacity of 1,375 students across its four campuses in Sydney, Melbourne, Brisbane and Perth.
+ALG has an approved CRICOS capacity of 1,375 students across its four campuses in Sydney, Melbourne, Brisbane and Perth.
 Students are sourced through a network of approximately 400 agents, the majority from low-risk assessment countries, which streamlines the process for obtaining a student visa.
 ALG also services the domestic student market with the same course set delivered by way of distance education and on-campus.